digital-asset/daml/docs/source/concepts/local-ledger.rst

    The reduction `reduce`:sub:`X`\ `(G)` of an `X`\ -consistent causality graph `G` can be computed as follows:

    #.
 Set the vertices of `G'` to the vertices of `G`.
    #.
-The consistency conditions for contracts and keys demand that certain pairs of actions
+The causal consistency conditions for contracts and keys demand that certain pairs of actions
       `act`:sub:`1` and `act`:sub:`2` in `X` must be action-ordered.
       For each such pair, determine the actions' ordering in `G` and add an edge to `G'` from the earlier action's transaction to the later action's transaction.
    #. `reduce`:sub:`X`\ `(G)` is the transitive closure of `G'`.

 Topological sort and reduction link causality graphs `G` to the ledgers `L` from the DAML Ledger Model.
 Topological sort transforms a causality graph `G` into a sequence of transactions `topo(G)`; extending them with the requesters gives a sequence of commits, i.e., a ledger in the DAML Ledger Model.
-Conversely, sequence of commits `L` yields a causality graph `G`:sub:`L` by taking the transactions as vertices and adding an edge from `tx1` to `tx2` whenever `tx1`\ 's commit precedes `tx2`\ 's commit in the sequence.
+Conversely, a sequence of commits `L` yields a causality graph `G`:sub:`L` by taking the transactions as vertices and adding an edge from `tx1` to `tx2` whenever `tx1`\ 's commit precedes `tx2`\ 's commit in the sequence.

 There are now two consistency definitions:

 * :ref:`Ledger Consistency <da-model-ledger-consistency>` according to DAML Ledger Model

-* Consistency of causality graph
+* :ref:`Consistency of causality graph <def-consistency-causality-graph>`

 Fortunately, the two definitions are equivalent:
 If `G` is a consistent causality graph, then `topo(G)` is ledger consistent.